Utilities in Istanbul: Water supply

 The first water supply systems which were built in Istanbul date back to the foundation of the city.
 Two of the greatest aqueducts built in the Roman period are the Mazulkemer Aqueduct and the Valens Aqueduct.
-These aqueducts were built in order to channel water from the Halkalı area in the western edge of the city to the Beyazıt district in the city center, which was known as the Forum Tauri in the Roman period.
+These aqueducts were built to channel water from the Halkalı area in the western edge of the city to the Beyazıt district in the city center, which was known as the Forum Tauri in the Roman period.
 After reaching the city center, the water was later collected in the city's numerous cisterns, such as the famous Philoxenos (Binbirdirek) Cistern and the Basilica (Yerebatan) Cistern.

 Sultan Suleiman the Magnificent commissioned Mimar Sinan, his engineer and architect-in-chief, to improve the water needs of the city.
 Sinan constructed the Kırkçeşme Water Supply System in 1555.
-In later years, with the aim of responding to the ever-increasing public demand, water from various springs was channeled to the public fountains by means of small supply lines; see German Fountain.
+In later years, with the aim of responding to the ever-increasing public demand, water from various springs was channeled to the public fountains by small supply lines; see German Fountain.

 Today, Istanbul has a chlorinated and filtered water supply and a sewage disposal system managed by the government agency İSKİ.
 There are also several private sector organizations distributing clean water.

-Electricity
+Electricity in Istanbul

 Electricity distribution services are covered by the state-owned TEK.
 The first electricity production plant in the city, Silahtarağa Termik Santrali, was established in 1914 and continued to supply electricity until 1983.

+Historical Development

+The history of electricity in Istanbul dates back to the early 20th century.
+The first electricity production plant in the city, Silahtarağa Power Station (Silahtarağa Elektrik Santralı), was established in 1914.
+This plant was the primary source of electricity for Istanbul and continued to supply power until 1983.
+It played a critical role in the city's industrialization and modernization efforts during the early Republic period.

+Silahtarağa Power Station, located on the Golden Horn, was initially coal-fired and later converted to operate on fuel oil.
+The plant's establishment marked the beginning of the city's electrification, providing power for public lighting, trams, and industrial enterprises.
+Its closure in 1983 led to the repurposing of the site, and it has since been transformed into SantralIstanbul, an energy museum and cultural center.

+Modern Electricity Infrastructure

+Electricity distribution services in Istanbul are currently managed by the state-owned Turkish Electricity Distribution Corporation (TEK).
+TEK oversees the distribution of electricity throughout the city, ensuring that residential, commercial, and industrial areas receive a stable and reliable power supply.

+In addition to TEK, there are several private sector organizations involved in the electricity market.
+These companies operate under the regulation and supervision of the Energy Market Regulatory Authority (EMRA), ensuring compliance with national standards and regulations.